-In a small bowl, combine chicken broth, Bisto, Worcestershire sauce, tomato paste and Dijon mustard; stir with whisk until well blended.
+In a small bowl, combine chicken broth, Bisto, Worcestershire sauce, tomato paste, and Dijon mustard; stir with a whisk until well blended.
 Set aside.

-Heat olive oil or butter in skillet over medium heat.
+Heat olive oil or butter in a skillet over medium heat.
 Add onion and carrot; cook until tender, about 5 minutes.
-Add ground turkey and chicken broth mixture; cook over medium high heat until bubbly and thickened.
-Cover and continue cooking over medium low heat 40 minutes or until the meat is tender and the carrots are cooked.
-Correct the seasonings.
+Add ground turkey and chicken broth mixture; cook over medium-high heat until bubbly and thickened.
+Cover and continue cooking over medium-low heat for 40 minutes or until the meat is tender and the carrots are cooked.

-Spoon turkey mixture into large casserole dish, or divide among smaller casserole dishes.
+Spoon the turkey mixture into a large casserole dish, or divide it among smaller casserole dishes.
 Top with piped mashed potatoes.
 May be prepared in advance up to this point and refrigerated or frozen.
 (See Tip 5)

-Bake at 375° F for 25 to 30 minutes, or until potatoes are lightly browned and mixture is bubbly.
+Bake at 375°F for 25 to 30 minutes, or until potatoes are lightly browned and the mixture is bubbly.
 (See Tip 6)